| Melbourne — loading...

 • Car break-ins — Don’t leave anything visible in your car.
 This is Melbourne-wide, not unique to Northcote.

-• Noise and anti-social behaviour — Occasional late-night noise near entertainment strips.
+• Noise and anti-social behaviour — Occasional late-night noise near the High Street entertainment strip.
 Comes with living near bars and restaurants.

 How Northcote Compares

-Northcote sits about average for Melbourne — not notably dangerous, not notably quieter than most.
+Northcote sits about average for inner Melbourne suburbs — not notably dangerous, not notably quieter than comparable areas.
+Crime statistics are in line with Fitzroy North, Thornbury, and Brunswick.
+The City of Darebin publishes local safety data on their website.

 Practical Safety Tips for Northcote